PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- This gave him dark powers, sourced from Rak Tulkesh's consciousness, which is trapped within.
 		- With the whispers of Rak Tulkesh in his head, he seeks to reunite the shard fragments and use the power to unleash the Overlord upon Eberron once again.

-	- Mordakesh
+	- Mordakhesh
-		- Lieutenant to Rak Tulkesh
+		- Lieutenant to Rak Tulkhesh
 		- Commands the Lords of Dust & performed ritual on Woe
 		- Has been hunting the Dragonshard fragments for a long time
 			- Ever since Varyn went looking for them